 - Zero/reduced travel (e.g. full time working but employees save many hours per week on reduced commuting by working locally)

 Of course there are a whole host of other issues to consider when implementing flexible working – laying the groundwork properly, ensuring legislative requirements are met and fulfilling health and safety obligations to name just a few.
 The ACAS website has some great advice on how to handle the practicalities appropriately, while our flexible working fact sheet provides some best practice tips on how to successfully introduce a flexible worker.

-Good luck with your efforts to take a more flexible approach – and do let us know what’s worked well for you by commenting on this blog.
+Good luck with your efforts to take a more flexible approach – and read more about our absence management software.